 Our approach to the cremation of babies and infants is designed to maximise the recovery of ashes.
 This includes the use of a cremation tray designed to retain ashes where practicable, and the maintenance of operational conditions that will minimise the loss of any ashes during the process of cremation.

-We will employ best practice eg the use of specialist computer programmes and metal trays and our staff will be vigilant during the cremation process and if appropriate will adjust operational conditions when necessary in order to protect the ashes of babies and infants and maximise their recovery.
+We will employ best practice, for example the use of specialist computer programmes and metal trays, and our staff will be vigilant during the cremation process and if appropriate will adjust operational conditions when necessary in order to protect the ashes of babies and infants and maximise their recovery.

 Where a shared cremation has been authorised, and hence ashes are not individually identifiable, we will take the same care throughout the cremation process, including steps to maximise the recovery of ashes, and will scatter/bury the ashes within the crematorium's designated area.
 The location will be recorded for future reference.

 In relation to the disposal of ashes in the case of a private cremation, Easthampstead Park Crematorium will only act upon the written instruction of the parent who is acting as the Applicant for Cremation or other person nominated in writing by the parent.

 In the case of shared cremations we will only act on the written instruction of the designated person at the relevant hospital, who is acting as the Applicant Ashes can be held at the crematorium on Temporary Deposit until a decision has been made as to their final disposal.